Evans Elementary School Kids' Corner

 Base49 is a Before and After School Program that provides quality care on scheduled days, as well as during early release, assessment, and professional development days for working families.
 We also offer a summer program at limited locations.

-All District49 students from grades Kindergarden through Fifth grade are welcome to attend.
+All District 49 students from grades Kindergarten through Fifth grade are welcome to attend.
 The program runs from 6am-6pm.
 Our Summer and break hours may vary.

 Please click here to apply: Base49 Eleyo Registration

 How to Get Base49 Services

 To complete BASE49 registration:

 If you have any questions please email us at firstname.lastname@example.org or call our office at 719.495.1182.Registration link: Base49 Registration